julijanp/katana_computational_tool/README.md

 Using Python to predict the activity inside the measurement snail in the KATANA water activation experiment.
 Reaction rates in irradiation volume calculated with MCNP.

 The KATANA computational tool models the water activation loop using a conventional analytical approach, divided into four sections: the irradiation region (inner irradiation Snail), the observation region (outer Snail No. 1), and two transport regions (pipes and pump).
-The circuit is discretised into uniform volume elements of 21.65 cm$^3$, which are sequentially transported through the simulated loop.
+The circuit is discretised into uniform volume elements of 21.65 cm $^3$, which are sequentially transported through the simulated loop.
 For each time step $\Delta t$, the specific activity of a given isotope in each volume element is updated according to

 $A'_{t+\Delta t} = A'_t\ e^{-\lambda \Delta t} + R(1-e^{-\lambda \Delta t})$,